Souvenir (song): Sleeve design

 The sleeve was designed by Peter Saville and Brett Wickens.
 The 7" sleeve has a die-cut hole in the middle, revealing the label.
 On the label is a picture of a Düsseldorf street scene.
 For the 10" this picture is printed on the sleeve.
 It was the first single released with OMD as the band name.
 The European releases have different artwork, some almost identical to the UK releases.
 A Canadian release of the 10" has green transparent vinyl.

-Alternate versions
+Alternative versions

 In May 1991 DMC released a 12" vinyl single with the "Postcards from the Edge Mix" by Brothers in Rhythm.

 In 1998 four remixes of the song were made by Moby for the intended second disc of The OMD Singles.
 The second disc was dropped, but the remixes appeared on various The OMD Remixes EPs.
 In 2003 the double disc version was released in France only, which included all four remixes.

-Joyce Manor, Mike "μ-Ziq" Paradinas, and Mark Morriss of the Bluetones, are among those to have covered the song.
+Joyce Manor, Mike "μ-Ziq" Paradinas, Moth Wranglers, and Mark Morriss of the Bluetones, are among those to have covered the song.